-The Company’s CS Pozzolan-Perlite Project is in Esmeralda County, Nevada, USA, and covers large deposits of pozzolan and perlite and is planned as the company’s first development project.
+The Company’s CS Pozzolan-Perlite Project in Esmeralda County, Nevada, USA, covers large deposits of natural pozzolan and perlite and is planned as the company’s first development project.

 An additional area of HQNP, the Northeast Zone, presents a large additional target currently only defined by one drill hole and surface samples.

-The Plan of Operations, which has now been submitted, envisages a 27-year mine life where both perlite and natural pozzolan are mined from the Main Zone in years 1-15 with pozzolan continuing to be mined in the Tuff Zone in years 16-27.
+The Plan of Operations envisages a 27-year mine life where both perlite and natural pozzolan are mined from the Main Zone in years 1-15 with pozzolan continuing to be mined in the Tuff Zone in years 16-27.
 It also allows for the following production options:

 |Coarse grade expanded perlite from

 CS Project drill hole 17CSRC3